ovh/docs/pages/bare_metal_cloud/dedicated_servers/firewall_network/guide.en-gb.md

 > [!primary]
 >
 > - The UDP fragmentation is blocked (DROP) by default.
-When you enable the Network Firewall, if you use a VPN, remember to configure your maximum transmission unit (MTU) correctly.
+When you enable the Edge Network Firewall, if you use a VPN, remember to configure your maximum transmission unit (MTU) correctly.
 For example, on OpenVPN, you can tick `MTU test`{.action}.
-> - The Network Firewall is not taken into account within the OVHcloud network, so the rules set up do not affect the connections withing OVHcloud ecosystem.
+> - The Edge Network Firewall is not taken into account within the OVHcloud network, so the rules set up do not affect the connections withing OVHcloud ecosystem.
 >

-### Configure the Network Firewall
+### Configure the Edge Network Firewall

 > [!warning]
-> Please note that the OVHcloud Network Firewall cannot be used to open ports on a server.
+> Please note that the OVHcloud Edge Network Firewall cannot be used to open ports on a server.
 To open ports on a server, you must go through the firewall of the operating system installed on the server.
 > For more information, please refer to the following guides: [Configuring the firewall on Windows](/pages/bare_metal_cloud/dedicated_servers/activate-port-firewall-soft-win) and [Configuring the firewall on Linux with iptables](/pages/bare_metal_cloud/dedicated_servers/firewall-Linux-iptable).
 >